 - Get around Hanoi on foot or by Uber.
 We never had to wait any longer than a few minutes for an Uber.
 If you hop in a rickshaw / 3-wheeler make sure you negotiate on a price before the trip.

 - Stay connected and buy a local SIM card at the airport.
-You’ll get 7 GB of data for just US$10!
+You can get 60 GB of data for just US$6 by pre-purchasing your SIM card here!
+Look for the tourism information counter with a “Klook” sign in the arrivals hall.
 You’ll never get lost in the city if you have access to Google Maps.

 - Crossing the road in Hanoi can be a real debacle – there always seems to be an endless stream of scooters, motorcycles and cars.
 Your best bet is to try to follow a local as they cross the road, or hold out one hand and open/close your hands like you’ve got a hand puppet on and your fingers are its mouth.